Our Commitment

 Our Parish Safeguarding Representative

-The St Ignatius Parish Local Safeguarding Representative is Janine Curcuruto.
+The St Ignatius Parish Local Safeguarding Representative is Marie Faulkner.

-Parishioners can contact Janine at any time on
+Parishioners can contact Marie at any time on

-How to report an incident or concern, or to give feedback
+Ways to report a Safeguarding incident or concern, or to give feedback regarding safeguarding

 Safeguarding Training for Volunteers